cool4zbl/re-Resume/README.2.md

 # re-resume

-v2 is out, with a breaking change.
+v2 is coming, with a breaking change.

 ### Design Principles